Air2air/northworks/public/content/c-nagano.md

 ---
-conversion_date: '2025-08-13'
-converted_from_html: true
+conversion date: "2025-08-13"
 id: c-nagano
 images:
  - height: 160
  src: /images/kent-nagano.jpg
  width: 160
 publication:
-  date: August
+ date: August 31, 2001
-  publisher: the time
+ publisher: ANG Newspapers Classical Music Column
 subjects:
  - Concerto
  - Conducting
  - Franz Schubert
  - Gustav Mahler
  - London Symphony
  - Ludwig van Beethoven
  - Opera
  - Piano
  - Symphony
 title: Cheryl North Interviews Kent Nagano
 type: interview
 ---

-**
-### Cheryl North Interviews Kent Nagano**

-*ANG Newspapers Classical Music
- Column - August 31, 2001*

 The conductor of the prestigious Deutsches Symphonie-Orchester Berlin as well as the Associate Principal Guest Conductor of the London Symphony,and the Principal Guest Conductor of the Los Angeles Opera will conduct the Berkeley Symphony Orchestra when it opens its 2001-2002 season on September 24.